21 Mar Fotografiska: a new frame on the world

 Brunch at Fotografiska

 I don’t do brunch.
 I like a simple breakfast and then lunch.
 Brunch at Fotografiska is different.
 It’s also a sell-out event.
-The round tables are communal.
-It’s buffet style, with waiting staff to seat you on communal tables and to serve drinks.
+It’s buffet style, with waiting staff to seat you on round, communal tables and to serve drinks.
 Several of my very friendly neighbours were drinking champagne.

 There were four tables of food – breakfast, cold, hot and dessert.
 I didn’t do it justice.
 My energy levels were still high from the 20-course menu at Frantzén.
 However, this was the last meal before I caught the plane back to London.
 A perfect ending.
 It has also made me change my diet at home – to be more plant based.